 Growing a Banyan Tree Outdoors

 On average, these trees have high moisture needs; however, established trees are drought tolerant.
 They enjoy sun to partial shade as well.
 Banyan trees are easily damaged by frost and are, therefore, best grown in warmer climates such as those found in USDA plant hardiness zones 10-12.

 One of the largest banyan trees on record is in Calcutta, India.
-Its canopy covers over 4.5 acres (18,000 square meters) and stands over 80 feet tall, with more than 2,000 roots.
+Its canopy covers over 4.5 acres (18,000 square meters) and stands over 80 feet (24 m.) tall, with more than 2,000 roots.

 Banyan Tree Houseplant

 Banyan trees are commonly grown as houseplants and are well adapted to indoor environments.
 Although the banyan tree is better somewhat pot bound, it’s a good idea to repot this plant at least every two to three years.
 The shoot tips can be pinched back to promote branching and help control size.

 Propagating Banyan Trees